awsdocs/amazon-emr-management-guide/doc_source/emr-custom-ami.md

 ## Use multiple custom AMIs in an Amazon EMR cluster<a name="multiple-custom-ami"></a>

+To create a cluster using multiple custom AMIs, use one of the following:
++ AWS CLI version 1\.20\.21 or later
++ AWS SDK
++ Amazon EMR [RunJobFlow](https://docs.aws.amazon.com/emr/latest/APIReference/API_RunJobFlow.html) in the *Amazon EMR API Reference*
++ AWS CloudFormation \(see the `CustomAmiID` property in [Cluster InstanceGroupConfig](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticmapreduce-cluster-instancegroupconfig.html), [Cluster InstanceTypeConfig](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticmapreduce-cluster-instancetypeconfig.html), [Resource InstanceGroupConfig](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-emr-instancegroupconfig.html), or [Resource InstanceFleetConfig\-InstanceTypeConfig](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticmapreduce-instancefleetconfig-instancetypeconfig.html)\)

-To create a cluster using multiple custom AMIs, use the AWS CLI version 1\.20\.21 or later, AWS SDK or the Amazon EMR [RunJobFlow](https://docs.aws.amazon.com/emr/latest/APIReference/API_RunJobFlow.html) in the *Amazon EMR API Reference*\.
-AWS CloudFormation and AWS Management Console currently do not support creating a cluster using multiple custom AMIs\.
+The AWS Management Console currently does not support creating a cluster using multiple custom AMIs\.

 **Example \- Use the AWS CLI to create an instance group cluster using multiple custom AMIs**
 Using the AWS CLI version 1\.20\.21 or later, you can assign a single custom AMI to the entire cluster, or you can assign multiple custom AMIs to every instance node in your cluster\.